What Is the Old Catholic Church?

 - These new doctrines went beyond Scripture and the early Church

-Some bishops, clergy, and laypeople walked away from Vatican I — not from Catholicism, but from these innovations.
-They wanted to remain Catholic in the original sense: creedal, sacramental, and apostolic.
+Some bishops, clergy, and laypeople walked away from Vatican I — not from catholicism, but from these innovations.
+They wanted to remain catholic in the original sense: creedal, sacramental, and apostolic.

 The birth of the Old Catholic Church